Cheers season 2

-The second season of Cheers, an American situation comedy television series, originally aired on NBC in the United States between September 29, 1983, and May 10, 1984, with 22 episodes.
+The second season of the American television sitcom Cheers aired on NBC from September 29, 1983, to May 10, 1984.
 The show was created by director James Burrows and writers Glen and Les Charles and was produced by Charles Burrows Charles Productions in association with Paramount Television.
 The second season has been released on DVD as a four-disc set.

 The show won Emmy Awards, including one for Outstanding Comedy Series, in 1983 and 1984.
 Critical reception was mostly positive, with negative commentary about the extended romance between Sam and Diane.

 Background

 During season one (1982–1983), the show's Nielsen ratings were very low, despite strong, positive reviews.
 Nonetheless, NBC renewed the show for another season, which was announced on March 13, 1983.
 In mid-1983, reruns improved the show's ratings, which rose into the top 20 for most episodes.
 Four days before the second season premiered, the show won five Emmy Awards out of thirteen nominations, including an Outstanding Comedy Series of 1982–83.
 Meanwhile, Taxi and Fame, two shows that were originally part of NBC's 1982–83 Thursday night lineup, struggled with low ratings.
 Taxi was moved from Thursday to Saturday, and Fame was moved into first-run syndication.
 As announced in May 1983, the Fall 1983 Thursday lineup consisted of, in order of time sequence starting at 8 pm (Eastern) / 7 pm (Central), Gimme a Break!, Mama's Family, We Got It Made, Cheers and Hill Street Blues.
 In December, We Got It Made was on hiatus and later moved to Saturdays, Buffalo Bill took over the 9:30 pm time slot, and Cheers was shown at 9 pm.